NSO-developer/nso-docker/README.md

 -   expect
 -   sshpass

 # Usage

 The ideal scenario would be to ship prebuilt Docker images containing NSO but as legal requirements prevent that, this is the second best option.
 This repository contains recipes that you can use to produce Docker images yourself.
-Just add ~~water~~ Cisco NSO ;)
+Just add <del>water</del> Cisco NSO ;)

 ## Building

 ### Manually building Docker images on your local machine

 -   Clone this repository to your local machine
     -   `git clone https://gitlab.com/nso-developer/nso-docker.git`
 -   Download Cisco NSO
-    -   go to <https://developer.cisco.com/docs/nso/#!getting-nso/getting-nso> and click the "NSO 5.x Linux" link to download NSO
+    -   go to <https://developer.cisco.com/docs/nso/#!getting-nso/getting-nso> and click the &ldquo;NSO 5.x Linux&rdquo; link to download NSO
 -   If the file ends with `.signed.bin`, it is a self-extracting archive that verifies a signature, execute it to produce the installer
     -   for example running `bash nso-5.3.linux.x86_64.signed.bin` will produce a number of files, among them the install `nso-5.3.linux.x86_64.installer.bin`
 -   Place the `nso-5.x.linux.x86_64.installer.bin` file in `nso-install-files/` in this repository